nickmeldrum/data-structures-and-algorithms/big-o.md

 Big O:
 describes the long-term growth rate of functions

-linear time
+O(1) constant time:
+i.e. it will always take the same time irrespective of number of inputs

+O(log N) Logarithmic:
+typically sorted (binary search) searching algorithms

-O(n)
+O(n) linear time:
 i.e. the time it takes to complete increases at the same rate as the number of inputs

-O(1)
-constant time
-i.e. it will always take the same time irrespective of number of inputs
+O(n * log(n)) Log linear:
+usually sorting ops

+O(n^2) Quadratic:
+2 nested loops - every el needs to compare to every other el

+O(2^n) Exponential:
+recursive algorithms that solve problem of size N

+O(n!)
+Factorial:
+adding a loop for every element!

 Worst case: